 Of course, we can’t create a list of quality passive income apps without diving into the world of real estate, right?

-As one of the original and purest forms of passive income, real estate is as alive as ever—despite the digital world that envelops us on a daily basis.
+As one of the original and purest forms of passive income, real estate is as alive as ever—despite factors like the economy and the digital world that surrounds us on a daily basis.

 But investing in real estate can seem overwhelming and expensive—which is why there’s Fundrise.